LIFTING HEARTS WITH THE ARTS

 Participant recruitment

-The program aims to have continued participation from 10-15 college students and 10-15 older adults living in the nearby community at each school.
+The program aims to have continued participation from at least 10-15 college students and at least 10-15 older adults living in the nearby community at each school.

 Location